OITAMA Tsumugi (Pongee)

 How to make

-Yonezawa city, Nagai city and Shirataka town in Yamagata prefecture are each traditional centers of Oitama Tsumugi textiles, each with their own unique weaving techniques.
-The traditional regional techniques can be separated as follows:
+Yonezawa city, Nagai city and Shirataka town in Yamagata prefecture are each traditional centers of Oitama Tsumugi textiles, each with unique weaving techniques, as follows: